surfliner/surfliner-mirror/README.md

 Lark is a shared authority control platform and API.
 See the [Lark README](https://gitlab.com/surfliner/surfliner/blob/trunk/lark/README.md) for more information.
 Lark was named after the Southern Pacific Lark Train that operated overnight between Los Angeles and San Francisco via San Luis Obispo from 1941 - April 1968.

 ### Orange Empire
-Orange Empire is shared IIIF services.
+Orange Empire is shared IIIF services; it uses the Cantaloupe Image Server.
 Orange Empire was named after the Pacific Electric train that operated between L.A. and Redlands from 1914-1929.

 ### Shoreline
 Shoreline is a geospatial materials platform based on GeoBlacklight.
 See the [Shoreline README](https://gitlab.com/surfliner/surfliner/blob/trunk/shoreline/discovery/README.md) for more information.
 Shoreline was named after the Southern Pacific train that ran between Los Angeles and San Francisco between 1927 and 1931.

 ### Starlight
 Starlight is an exhibits platform based on [Spotlight](https://github.com/projectblacklight/spotlight).
 See the [Starlight README](https://gitlab.com/surfliner/surfliner/blob/trunk/starlight/README.md) for more information.
 Starlight was named after Southern Pacific Starlight Train that operated overnight between Los Angeles and San Francisco from October 1949 - July 1957.

+### Superskunk
+Superskunk is [Comet's](#comet) metadata API; used by other platforms to read metadata in real time.

+### Tidewater
+Tidewater is an OAI-PMH endpoint that uses configurable metadata.

 ## Product Deployments